-- 2 cups half-and-half (equivalent of 1 pint)
+- 2 cups half-and-half

 - 1 Tablespoon fresh thyme

-- 1 cup shredded carrots
+- 1 cup carrots, shredded

-- 1 cup fresh spinach leaves, chopped
+- 1 Cup fresh spinach, chopped

-- 1 + ½ cups diced cooked chicken breast (Rotisserie works well)
+- 1 + ½ cups diced cooked chicken breast, (Rotisserie works well)

-- 1 (16 oz.) package potato gnocchi (in the pasta isle)
+- 16 oz. potato gnocchi, (in the pasta isle)

-- Salt and pepper to taste
+- Salt and pepper, to taste

 - In a large pot over medium heat, melt the butter and the olive oil.
 Add the diced onion, celery, and minced garlic and heat until tender.
 Mix in the flour to create a roux and cook for another minute.